Social Giving: The Fundraising Guide for Nonprofits

 4. Engage with participants for the duration.
 You’ll want to post in the Challenge group, as well as connect with participants one-on-one with conversational messaging in Messenger.

-Prepare to automate your messaging.
+Prepare to automate your conversational messaging.

 Some nonprofits have shied away from messaging automation in the past, whether due to a fear of robotic-sounding recordings or difficulties creating an authentic experience.
-However, when it comes to social fundraising, embracing messaging automation is the only way to scale up and build your relationships with each individual social supporter sustainably.
+However, when it comes to social fundraising, embracing conversational messaging automation is the only way to scale up and build your relationships with each individual social supporter sustainably.

 Not only will this allow you to scale up conversations, but you’ll also get to learn more about your supporters, obtaining information that will help you optimize your social giving procedures going forward (such as if you choose to host repeated Challenges down the line!)